za-gene/rpi/pico/sdcard/README.md

 At 600kHz, 512b took 13ms.

+At 1MHz, 512b took 9.6ms. (initialisation was at 100kHz, though).
+Better!

 ## Sundry notes

 When working with interrupts, I found that the use of volatile variables was necessary.